Keen to improve your gut health and digestion? Discover gut-friendly recipes and find the best foods to eat using BBC Good Food's Healthy Diet Plans.

 Recent research into gut health has rapidly expanded our understanding of the important role of the digestive system in our overall well-being.
 Within our guts is a complex ecosystem of microbes called the microbiome, and studies have shown that what we eat and drink can hugely affect the diversity and population of the microbiome.
 You can read more about the research behind this in our guide to good gut health.

 Our Healthy Diet Plans are designed to help promote good digestive health, including plenty of probiotic and prebiotic ingredients to help boost good gut bacteria, such as live bio yogurt.
 If you haven't already, sign up today to receive free online access to the plan.

-We asked nutritionist Kerry Torrens for her three top tips to improve your digestion, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.
+We asked nutritionist (MBANT) Kerry Torrens for her three top tips to improve your digestion, plus how the recipes from our latest Healthy Diet Plan can help you achieve your goal.

 3 tips to improve your digestion